derrekdev/daisyui-shadcnui-next/README.md

 # DaisyUI and Shadcn/UI in NextJs

-This repository serves as an example for configuring the integration of DaisyUI and Shadcn/Ui within a Next.js project.
+This repository provides a practical example for setting up the integration of DaisyUI and Shadcn/Ui components within a Next.js project.
+It serves as a template for creating a website using Next.js, showcasing the combined capabilities of DaisyUI and Shadcn/ui components for efficient web development.

 Check the [Website](https://daisyui-shadcnui-next.vercel.app/)
 <br />